-As we leave a relatively cool and unsettled May behind, we now find ourselves gearing up for June and warmer weather.
-Pretty soon school will be out and Summer will be here!
-In our last column we addressed the importance of making sure your home is protected from the risk of wild fire through weed abatement, defensible space, and fuel control; all very important things for us to consider as we get into fire season.
+A couple of months ago as we said goodbye to Spring, we addressed the importance of making sure your home is protected from the risk of wild fire through weed abatement, defensible space, and fuel control.
+All very important things for us to consider, as we get deeper into the 2019 fire season.

-This month, I’m speaking to the idea of having an evacuation plan in place if a wild fire were to threaten your neighborhood.
+This month, I thought I’d speak to the idea of having an evacuation plan in place if a wild fire were to threaten your neighborhood.
 While an evacuation plan for wild fire will also address other potential disasters such as earthquakes, floods, and other large scale incidents, knowing how to effectively (and safely) evacuate is critical to making sure that you and your loved ones are protected and prepared.

-Ask yourself, what would we do if an evacuation order were issued for our neighborhood?
+First ask yourself: What would we do if an evacuation order were issued for your neighborhood?
+Would we know what to do?
 What would the first order of action be for you and your family?
-Sadly, in many large scale wild land fires, firefighters have seen the tragic loss of life that occurs when neighborhoods are unprepared for when it’s time to evacuate.
+Sadly, in many large-scale wild land fires, firefighters have seen the tragic loss of life that occurs when neighborhoods are unprepared for when it is time to evacuate.

-First plan where you and your family would go if you evacuate your neighborhood.
+The first thing to do is to plan where you and your family would go if you were advised to evacuate your neighborhood.
 Identify safe places you could go ahead of time and develop a family/household communication and re-unification plan.
 This is important to make sure everyone in your family is on the same page in the event you are separated when a disaster happens.
 Please keep in mind that cell phones may not work and that your ability to communicate in conventional ways during a disaster could be limited.

-Always keep a full tank of fuel in your vehicle.
-In certain situations, you may not be able to drive to safety due to road closures or traffic congestion.
-Address the needs of your pets and your livestock or horses.
-Know the safe places you can take them in the event of an evacuation.
-This was a critical aspect during the Trabing Fire incident.
+Consider always keeping a full tank of fuel in your vehicle and remember that in certain situations, you may not be able to drive your car due to road closures or traffic congestion.
+Plan to address the needs of your pets and, if you own livestock or horses, be familiar with the safe places you can take them in the event of an evacuation.
+This was a very critical aspect to the evacuation during the Trabing Fire incident.

-Lastly, include your neighbors in your plan.
-A neighborhood that prepares together, thrives together during challenging times.
+Lastly, if possible include your neighbors in your plan.
+A neighborhood that prepares together thrives together during challenging times.
 I believe our community can be well prepared and ready for any type of disaster.
 Let’s continue to work together in our neighborhoods as we put a plan in place that makes sure everyone goes home safe!